A pillowcase is the outer cover you sleep on directly. It handles comfort, feel, and style.

 Can You Use a Pillow Protector Without a Pillowcase?

 Technically, yes.
 But it is not ideal, and most people find it uncomfortable.
 Pillow protectors are not made to be slept on directly.
 They are usually a rougher, more practical fabric, not designed for skin contact.
+You also lose out on the look and feel of your bedding entirely.
+The whole point of a nice pillowcase is that it finishes your bed properly.
+Our recommendation is always to use both.
+They are designed to work as a pair, and together they give your pillow the best protection and the most comfortable sleep surface.How to Choose: A Simple Buying Guide

 Not sure where to start?
-Here is a straightforward guide based on what our customers most commonly look for.
+Here is a straightforward guide based on what our customers most commonly look for.| Your Priority | Pillowcase | Pillow Protector |

 |---|---|---|